Ragmaanir/grammy/README.markdown

 Description
 -----------
 Grammy is a DSL that generates recursive descent parsers.
 The DSL is inspired by the boost::spirit parser framework for c++.
+I try to keep the DSL as close as possible to EBNF syntax but add several parsing-features to it.

 Features
 --------